bottlepy/bottle/docs/tutorial.rst

     def callback(path):
         return static_file(path, ...)

 You can add your own filters as well.
-See :doc:`Routing` for details.
+See :doc:`routing` for details.

 .. versionchanged:: 0.10